GRAPH INTELLIGENCE

 Entity Resolution

-Verafye resolves identities across fragmented data sources — linking accounts, devices, phone numbers, addresses, and behavioral fingerprints into unified entity profiles.
+Verafye resolves identities across fragmented data sources - linking accounts, devices, phone numbers, addresses, and behavioral fingerprints into resolved entity profiles.

 02